britram/taps-transports/draft-ietf-taps-transports.md

 - the base protocol defined in {{RFC4960}}.
 The API allows control over local addresses and port numbers and the primary path.
-Furthermore the application has fine control about parameters like retransmission thresholds, the path supervision parameters, the delayed acknowledgement timeout, and the fragmentation point.
+Furthermore the application has fine control about parameters like retransmission thresholds, the path supervision parameters, the delayed acknowledgment timeout, and the fragmentation point.
 The API provides a mechanism to allow the SCTP stack to notify the application about event if the application has requested them.
 These notifications provide Information